bampakoa/angular-gr/aio/content/guide/form-validation.md

 After some time passes, the observable chain completes and the asynchronous validation is done.
 The `pending` flag is set to `false`, and the form validity is updated.

+### Adding async validators to reactive forms

+To use an async validator in reactive forms, begin by injecting the validator into the constructor of the component class.

+<code-example path="form-validation/src/app/reactive/hero-form-reactive.component.2.ts" region="async-validator-inject"></code-example>

+Then, pass the validator function directly to the `FormControl` to apply it.

+In the following example, the `validate` function of `UniqueAlterEgoValidator` is applied to `alterEgoControl` by passing it to the control's `asyncValidators` option and binding it to the instance of `UniqueAlterEgoValidator` that was injected into `HeroFormReactiveComponent`.
+The value of `asyncValidators` can be either a single async validator function, or an array of functions.
+To learn more about `FormControl` options, see the [AbstractControlOptions](/api/forms/AbstractControlOptions) API reference.

+<code-example path="form-validation/src/app/reactive/hero-form-reactive.component.2.ts" region="async-validator-usage"></code-example>

+### Adding async validators to template-driven forms

+To use an async validator in template-driven forms, create a new directive and register the `NG_ASYNC_VALIDATORS` provider on it.

+In the example below, the directive injects the `UniqueAlterEgoValidator` class that contains the actual validation logic and invokes it in the `validate` function, triggered by Angular when validation should happen.

+<code-example path="form-validation/src/app/shared/alter-ego.directive.ts" region="async-validator-directive"></code-example>

+Then, as with synchronous validators, add the directive's selector to an input to activate it.

+<code-example path="form-validation/src/app/template/hero-form-template.component.html" region="alterEgo-input" header="template/hero-form-template.component.html (unique-alter-ego-input)"></code-example>

 ### Optimizing performance of async validators